Tax Planning in Fremont, CA

 • Review the Retirement Plans You Offer Employees —

-Offering retirement benefits like 401(k)s, 403(b)s, or other defined contribution plans can lower your tax burden.
+Setting up retirement plans like 401(k)s, 403(b)s, and similar options can help reduce tax obligations.
 With changes under the "SECURE" Act of 2019, speaking to a financial advisor in Fremont, CA about retirement plan tax benefits is recommended.

 If you’re a high-earning business owner with high-income employees, a Cash Balance Pension Plan could be advantageous, though it requires large contributions.